South Pasadena High School: Athletics

-The school offers a variety of sports such as baseball, volleyball, football, water polo, basketball, cross country, soccer, track and field, tennis and others.
+The school offers a variety of sports such as baseball, volleyball, football, water polo, basketball, cross country, soccer, track and field, tennis, and others.
+Additionally, the school also has a marching band, which has won numerous titles in the Western Band Association (WBA) circuit.
 A new athletic director, Anthony Chan, was hired in 2019.

 The football field at South Pasadena High School is known today as Ray Solari Stadium in honor of the former football head coach, where South Pasadena High's football team plays their home games.
 It is also used for boys and girls' soccer teams and for track and field meets as well as for graduation ceremonies.

 Partnership

-The school was one of the first to work with the Children's Hospital Los Angeles and the mobile Sports Analysis Lab, to help demonstrate how data is collected, evaluated and assessed to study athletes biomechanics.
+The school was one of the first to work with the Children's Hospital Los Angeles and the mobile Sports Analysis Lab, to help demonstrate how data is collected, evaluated, and assessed to study athletes biomechanics.

 Recognition and awards

 In 2019 the school was recognized due to its U.S. News & World Report ranking.
 It was ranked #1 in California's 41st State Assembly District, #87 in the state and #622 out of 17,000 public high schools within the United States, placing in the top 5% of schools nationwide.
 It was also ranked #675 out of 5,000 by Newsweek for the top STEM high schools of 2019.